-River / Bottomland Hardwood Trail Professional Review and Guide
+River / Bottomland Hardwood Trail Professional Guide

 "Take a walk on a meandering trail through a mixed pine and hardwood forest along the banks of the Tickfaw River and along an elevated boardwalk above an impressive cypress-tupelo swamp.
 On your journey you may catch a glimpse of beaver, raccoon, American alligator, or white-tailed deer or see egrets and herons.